 iReceptor Plus will be designed as a network of federated repositories (an AIRR Data Commons) which facilitates data queries and advanced analyses through easy-to-use web portals (e.g., the iReceptor Plus Scientific Gateway).

 Solutions addressing data privacy and ownership are an integral component of the iReceptor Plus project.
 The distributed, federated architecture is central to this approach, as it allows each institution to maintain control over its data and stay compliant with local legislation.

 iReceptor Plus will also integrate relevant non-AIRR-seq data – both clinical and biological – to allow the analysis of global interactions within the immune system and in its environment.

 The project embraces free and open software, enabling the research community to extend and adapt the tools and technologies utilized within the project.
+Access to the project’s software is available on the iReceptor Plus GitHub site.
 Widespread adoption of the iReceptor Plus platform will support biomedical research and improve patient care worldwide.